 The comparative negligence rule still allows injured pedestrians to recover compensation if they are not 100% responsible for the accident.

-New York is an At-Fault Insurance State
+New York is a No-Fault Insurance State

 It's important to note that New York has a no-fault car insurance system.
 This means that pedestrians struck by a vehicle will first make a claim under the driver's Personal Injury Protection (PIP) coverage for initial medical bills and a portion of lost wages, regardless of who was at fault.

-Pedestrians can then pursue additional compensation from the at-fault driver’s liability insurance if their injuries meet the serious injury threshold, which must involve at least:
+Pedestrians can then pursue additional compensation from the at-fault driver's liability insurance if their injuries qualify as a “serious injury” as that term is defined by New York lawmakers.

 If your injuries qualify, you are eligible to seek compensation from the at-fault driver for both economic damages, such as medical bills and lost income, as well as non-economic damages, which include pain and suffering.
-An attorney can help determine if you meet the serious injury threshold.
+An experienced attorney can help determine if you meet the serious injury threshold.

 Bottom Line: Consult a Lawyer Even if You Believe You Are Partly to Blame

 Pedestrians should not assume they are ineligible for damages just because they may have been negligent in some way.
-New York law entitles injured pedestrians to be compensated in proportion to the driver’s share of fault, and a skilled lawyer will work to get pedestrian accident victims the full financial recovery they need and deserve.
+New York law entitles injured pedestrians to be compensated in proportion to the driver's share of fault, and a lawyer can work to get pedestrian accident victims the full financial recovery they need and deserve.

 Contact a Pedestrian Accident Lawyer Today